-The comments weren't helping.
 Crono gave Taban a look and nodded towards all the people who were gaping at the aftermath.

 "Okay folks, there's nothing left to see here," he waved the people out.
 "The authorities will take it from here," They slowly wandered out.
 They looked as confused and bewildered as Crono felt.

 "I knew something was wrong.
 I should have shut it down then.
-But no, I thought nothing could go wrong and that I had everything in control and that I could compensate for the malfunction.
-I should have known better!
-I was messing with space-time.
+But no, I thought nothing could go wrong and that I had everything under control and that I could compensate for the malfunction.
+I should have known better!" she was screaming at him now.
+"I was messing with space-time.
 A mistake is not exactly forgivable.
 She's dead because of me!"
-Lucca was in shock.
-Crono didn't want to be insensitive, but this was no time for a guilt trip.
-He took her shoulders in his hands and shook her.

-"Lucca!
-Snap out of it!
+He shook her again.
+"Snap out of it!
 I know this is hard for you, but right now you are the only one who knows how this thing works.
 I need you to think.
 Are you sure that she's dead?"

 "But she could be alive?"

-"Lucca, if she is we have to get to her.
+"Lucca, if she is, we have to get to her.
 You have to figure out what went wrong."

 "It wasn't the telepod," Taban interjected.
 "We tested it dozens of times accounting for every variable we could think of including power spikes."

-"No, it wasn't the telepod," Lucca agreed.
-"The warp field seemed to be affected by her pendant.
+"It was the telepod," Lucca disagreed.
+"Clearly there was something we didn't test for.
+The warp field seemed to be affected by her pendant.
 But how could a piece of jewelry cause a disturbance in the very fabric of space-time?
 It doesn't make sense!"

-"Well, even the simplest of elements have more than one spectra, but I've never seen a substance where the naked eye could distinguish between them without diffracting lens in such a split manner.
-Most peculiar.
-I have to run some chemical tests on it to discover some of its properties before I can truly tell you what might have happened."
+"Like what?" she asked, holding the gem up to the sunlight.
+"I will have to run some chemical tests on it to define some of its properties before I can truly tell you what might have happened."